-The university endorses high ethical standards in conducting research to ensure public trust in the integrity of research results.
 The university recognizes that deception in research erodes the credibility of an institution and the confidence of those who might benefit from the research.
 The university takes all reasonable and practical steps to foster a research environment that promotes the responsible conduct of research and research training (and activities related to that research or research training), discourages research misconduct, and deals promptly with allegations or evidence of possible research misconduct.